mikefaille/-docker-group-daemonizer/README.md

 (easy to implement) Since docker-group-daemonizer regenerate all bridge named docker-eqx, each execution stop all associated daemon.
 We must having a way to add only missing bridge.
 And, --> optionnaly, reset bridge.

-(easy to implement) Manually specify only one docker interface at time corresponding docker-eqx to be added.
+(easy to implement) Manually specify only one docker's bridge interface at time corresponding docker-eqx to be added.